esi/esi-docs/docs/sso/validating_eve_jwt.md

 # Validating JWT tokens from the EVE SSO

-This documentation assumes you have read through either the [web based OAuth 2.0 flow](web_based_sso_flow) or the [mobile/desktop OAuth 2.0 flow](native_sso_flow).
+This documentation assumes you have read through either the [web based OAuth 2.0 flow](web_based_sso_flow.md) or the [mobile/desktop OAuth 2.0 flow](native_sso_flow.md).

-Your application should validate access tokens gotten from the EVE SSO.
+Your application should validate the access tokens received from the EVE SSO.
 There are many libraries for most programming languages available and listed on [JWT.IO](https://jwt.io).
 Auth0 also has a good and detailed introduction to [JWT token validation](https://auth0.com/docs/api-auth/tutorials/verify-access-token).

 Listed below are the most important things to validate when using the JWT tokens issued by the EVE Online SSO.
 To explain, here is the payload from a typical SSO JWT Token.